Become a well-rounded developer and keep improving

 The tips are aimed at beginners, but will also be useful for someone with experience who is looking for ways to improve themselves all-round or try a different direction (like hobby projects or open source or learning a new language).
 I plan to use this as a reference to keep myself challenged and inspired when I feel like I am stuck.

 On the technical side, you're going to have to keep learning in your career or hobby as a developer.

 There are plenty of free online courses and sites with material for you to use.

-Don't stuck in tutorials - take the concepts and syntax you've learnt and put them into practice.
+Don't get stuck in tutorials - take the concepts and syntax you've learned and put them into practice.
 Build something.
 Experiment.
 Throw away your code or keep it as a reminder of what you made.
 Don't feel like you have to know a lot about a topic or tool to use it - you just have to know enough to get started and you'll figure things out as you go.

 Draw your application on paper before coding.
 What are the pieces needed and how to they relate?
 What are the opportunities and costs of decisions?
 How will another developer or an end-user use your application?

-Keep your goals small and achievable at the start so you'll build confidence, focus on a few well-defined problems and avoiding getting discouraged when you feel stuck or overwhelmed.
+Keep your goals small and achievable at the start so you'll build confidence, focus on a few well-defined problems, and avoiding getting discouraged when you feel stuck or overwhelmed.

 Don't get obsessed over perfection and understanding everything.
 Be patient with yourself.
 Being a developer means sometimes accepting uncertainty or being patient as you work through it.

 Don't get sidetracked with bikeshedding.
 Debates like tabs vs spaces and which language or tool is "best" takes you away from writing better software.
 Your development style will change over time as you write code and learn from other codebases and experts.
 Seek to improve, but don't expect to get to perfection as changes happen in real-life.
 You'll have to adapt parts of your code and even rewrite or get rid of applications, when they no longer fit your needs as a personal project or the needs of the end-users.